 The RITM-Tohoku Collaborating Research Center on Emerging and Reemerging Infectious Diseases was established in 2008 between Tohoku University and Research Institute for Tropical Medicine (RITM) under the Japan Initiative for Global Research Network on Infectious Diseases (J-GRID) project.
 We have been continuing our research activities under the J-GRID project since 2015 and the Japan Program for Infectious Diseases Research and Infrastructure from 2020, which is sponsored by Japan Agency for Medical Research and Development (AMED).
 We aim to identify causative agents and conduct epidemiological analysis of major infectious diseases from public health perspectives for establishing sustainable control programs for infectious diseases in the Philippines.
 We actively conduct field research together with local researchers in the Philippines.
 We are also collaborating with international institutions/organizations in Japan and the Philippines.

-Although infectious diseases are the biggest health problem in the Philippines, the actual situations is still not fully understood.
+Although infectious diseases are the biggest health problem in the Philippines, the actual situations are still not fully understood.
 Our research outcomes will contribute to the establishment of sustainable infection control measures in the Philippines and can also be applicable to other developing countries through the international organizations.
-Young researchers play an important role in our research projects and they are expected to become international leaders in infectious diseases control in the future.
+Young researchers play an important role in our research projects, and they are expected to become global leaders in infectious diseases control in the future.

-Hitoshi Oshitani; Mayuko Saito; Taro Kamigaki; Michiko Okamoto; Clyde Dapat, Mariko Saito-Obata
+Hitoshi Oshitani; Mayuko Saito; Taro Kamigaki; Michiko Okamoto; Clyde Dapat, Mariko Saito-Obata, Takeaki Imamura